himotoyoshi/carray/guides/users/03_elementwise.md

 ### Float predicates that return booleans

 A handful of methods test each element of a float array and produce a boolean array.
-They are the natural way to mark NaN / Inf / finite cells before acting on them.
+They are the natural way to find NaN / Inf / finite cells before acting on them.

 ```ruby